Tars4815/riccio3di/README.md

 # riccio3di
 A web app for exploring in 3D an art exhibition based on Potree JS.

+A working example can be found on the [LabMGF@PoliMi](https://labmgf.dica.polimi.it/pujob/riccio3di/) website.

 ![Home page of the Potree based platform](./screenshots/riccio3di-welcomepanel.png "Homepage of the Potree based platform of the Ricci Oddi Gallery in Piacenza (Italy)")

 ![Example of an artwork view with informative panel](./screenshots/riccio3di-artworkpanel.png "Example of an artwork view with informative panel in the indoor pointcloud")